core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    * A client MAY revalidate a cached response by making a GET or FETCH request on the related unicast request URI.

-Note that, in the presence of proxies, doing any of the above (optional) unicast requests requires the client to distinguish the different responses to a group request, as well as distinguish the different origin servers that responded.
+Note that, in the presence of proxies, doing any of the above (optional) unicast requests requires the client to distinguish the different responses to a group request, as well as to distinguish the different origin servers that responded.
 This in turn requires additional means to provide the client with information about the origin server of each response, as discussed in {{sec-proxy-caching}}.

 The following subsections define the freshness model and validation model to use for cached responses, which update the models defined in Section 5.6.1 and Section 5.6.2 of {{RFC7252}}, respectively.